 There are plenty of other arguments against ID Cards.
 They are:

-- Benefit fraud - The Government’s own statistics show 95% of benefit fraud is due to lying about circumstances, not about identity.
+- Benefit fraud - The Government’s own statistics show that 95 per cent of benefit fraud is due to lying about circumstances, not about identity;

 - Illegal immigration - Asylum seekers already have to carry identifying documents.

-While the legislative scheme created in the 2006 Act did not compel people to carry ID cards there was nothing to stop this becoming a further innovation down the line.
+While the legislative scheme created in the 2006 Act did not compel people to carry ID cards, there was nothing to stop this becoming a further innovation down the line.
 It is likely then that ID cards would have heightened the inequalities that have been seen with ethnically biased stop and search practices.
-Those from minority ethnic groups would be more likely to be stopped and asked to produce an ID card and this would further damage race relations.
+Those from minority ethnic groups would be more likely to be stopped and asked to produce an ID card, further damaging race relations.

-The Government estimated in November 2008 that the ID Cards scheme would cost £5bn, excluding external costs.
+The Government estimated in November 2008 that the ID Cards scheme would cost £5billion, excluding external costs.
 This money would be far better spent ensuring agencies such as the police are properly resourced.

-ID cards were priced at £30 or more, and it was proposed that ID card carriers would have had to pay again to replace it if it is lost, when moving house or changing name.
+ID cards were priced at £30 or more, and it was proposed that carriers would have to pay again to replace lost cards, when moving house or changing their name.
 Fines of £1,000 could have been charged to people who did not notify the authorities of changes in personal data.

 Intrusive and unsafe

-Large amounts of information (including former addresses and immigration status) would have be held about individuals on the NIR, with the likelihood of more being held in the future.
+Large amounts of information (including former addresses and immigration status) would have been held about individuals on the NIR, with the likelihood of more being held in the future.

 This information would have been shared with many agencies within the government and also sub-contractors with scope for extension into the private sector.

-The Government’s record of losing sensitive information raised doubts about its ability to manage this much new information securely.
-For example in 2007 Her Majesty’s Revenues and Customs mislaid millions of peoples personal financial details.
+The government’s record of losing sensitive information raised doubts about its ability to manage this much new information securely.
+In 2007, for example, Her Majesty’s Revenues & Customs mislaid millions of people's personal financial details.